selimanac/defold-daabbcc/README.md

 local radius = 10 -- radius of the circle.
 It is basically:  width/2
 local position = vmath.vector3(x,y,z) -- Position of your game object / go.get_position()

-local _id = daabbcc.insertCircle(tree_name, radius, position.x , position.y)
+local _id = daabbcc.insertCircle(tree_name, radius, position.x, position.y)
 ```

 #### - insertRect

-Insert a AABB into the name given tree.
+Same as insertCircle but using size.

-insertRect, returns the ID of the added AABB.
-You should keep track of those IDs in a table.
+insertRect, returns the ID of the inserted AABB.
+You should probably keep track of those IDs in a lua table.

 **Caution**: IDs starts with '0'